 Two categories of students may be admitted in provisional status:

 - Applicants who, during the last two years, earned a cumulative grade point average of less than 2.0 (on a 4.0 scale) at another institution and/or were academically dismissed from another institution (regardless of their cumulative grade point average).

-- Foreign-educated students who meet the English proficiency requirement, but have not completed at least 24 credits of transferable college coureswork from a U.S. college or university, as detailed in the section Noncitizens and Foreign-Educated Students.
+- Foreign-educated students who meet the English proficiency requirement, but have not completed at least 24 credits of transferable college coursework from a U.S. college or university, as detailed in the section Noncitizens and Foreign-Educated Students.